 Many breeds have become known for common chronic problems like hip dysplasia, this is because that genetic disorder is being bred into the genes of the specific dog.

-3) Reduced Cost of Dog Purchase.
+3) Reduced Cost of Dog Purchase

 Adoption costs are far less than those of purchasing a purebred dog from a reputable breeder.
 In one of our articles, How Much Does a Baby German Shepherd Cost?
 German Shepherd Questions Answered from an Expert Breeder, we learned that baby German Shepherd can cost thousands of dollars and the importance of spending that money with a quality dog breeder to get a high quality purebred from purebred parents.
-While, a Shelter dog will come with a small adoption fee between $200-$500 to pay for the care the dog has had to date.
+While, a Shelter dog will come with a small adoption fee between $50-$500 to pay for the care the dog has had prior to adoption.